 • Tenants can deposit the TDS online by visiting the Income Tax portal and navigating to “e-Pay Tax” after logging in with their credentials.

-• Tenants also need to file the TDS return with the Income Tax Department through Form 27Q every quarter.
-After furnishing the TDS return, tenants can download Form 16A (TDS Certificate) from the TRACES website and provide it to the NRI property owner.
+• After furnishing the TDS return, tenants can download Form 16A (TDS Certificate) from the TRACES website and provide it to the NRI landlord.

-Penalties on non-payment of TDS on rent paid to NRIs
+Penalties on Non-Payment of TDS on Rent Paid to NRIs

 TDS deducted from the rent paid to NRIs must be deposited with the government by the 7th of the following calendar month.
 Non-compliance will attract interest, penalties, and legal actions under Section 276B of the Income Tax Act.
 This includes:

-• Tenant may need to pay a penalty equivalent to the total TDS amount unpaid as per Section 271C of the IT Act.
+Tenant may need to pay a penalty equivalent to the total TDS amount unpaid as per Section 271C of the IT Act.

 • Non-payment may also attract prosecution u/s 276B of the IT Act, which may lead to imprisonment between 3 months to 7 years.

-Important points to note
+Important Points to Note:

 • The rental income earned by the NRI should be credited to their NRO (Non-Resident Ordinary) account.
 However, if the rent payer is also an NRI, he/she can transfer the amount to the NRE (Non-Resident External) account from their NRE account.